 Dial: White, black or cappuccino, with applied hour indexes every 5 minutes

 Water resistance: 100 meters

 Strap: Rubber or alligator strap, 18K red gold or steel bracelet

 Crystal: Sapphire, antireflective

-Case back: Solid in 18-carat rose gold or stainless steel
+Back: Solid in 18-karat rose gold or stainless steel